Food Poverty in Shropshire

 -

-Shropshire Citizens Advice Service helped 1180 clients in 2017/18 with their debt issues
+Shropshire Citizens Advice Service helped 679 clients between 2023/24.

-Access to food in Shropshire
+Access to Food

 Shropshire is one of the least densely populated counties in England.
 Rural areas are particularly hard hit by food poverty.